-The owner of the "Patent", i.e. patentee is entitled to deal with such property in the same manner as owner of any other moveable property.
+The owner of the "Patent", i.e. patentee is entitled to deal with such property in the same manner as the owner of any other moveable property.

 Such sale, license or assignment of such patented property naturally has to be for valuable consideration, acceptable mutually.

-- In respect of process patents relating to drugs and food, the term is five years from the date of sealing the patents or seven years from the date of the patent whichever is shorter.
+In respect of process patents relating to drugs and food, the term is five years from the date of sealing the patents or seven years from the date of the patent, whichever is shorter.

 The grant of patent confers the exclusive right of use on the patentee for commercial gain but the Act recognises that the Central Government may use any invention even without the payment of royalty to the inventor.

 The idea is that the invention can be put to use for general public benefit by the government in certain circumstances when the patentee would have to forego his commercial gain in the general public interest.